Censorship Industrial Complex as a tool of PsyOps and a global tool of control is very potent. Action is happening against it in the US now.

-Some of that is shared by Daniel Golden in his book Spy Schools: How the CIA, FBI and Foreign Intelligence Secretly Exploit America’s Universities.
+Some of that is shared by Daniel Golden in his book Spy Schools: How the CIA, FBI, and Foreign Intelligence Secretly Exploit America’s Universities.

 Perhaps the most prestigious institution Golden examines is Harvard University, probing its cozy relationship with the CIA.
 (While Harvard has recently come under scrutiny for its relationship with the agency after it withdrew an invitation for Chelsea Manning to be a visiting fellow -- after the agency objected to her appointment -- this book was written before the Manning incident, which occurred in September.)
 The university, which has had varying degrees of closeness and coldness with the CIA over the years, currently allows the agency to send officers to the midcareer program at the Kennedy School of Government while continuing to act undercover, with the school’s knowledge.
 When the officers apply -- often with fudged credentials that are part of their CIA cover -- the university doesn’t know they’re CIA agents, but once they’re in, Golden writes, Harvard allows them to tell the university that they’re undercover.
 Their fellow students, however -- often high-profile or soon-to-be-high-profile actors in the world of international diplomacy -- are kept in the dark.
 “Kenneth Moskow is one of a long line of CIA officers who have enrolled undercover at the Kennedy School, generally with Harvard’s knowledge and approval, gaining access to up-and-comers worldwide,” Golden writes.
 “For four decades the CIA and Harvard have concealed this practice, which raises larger questions about academic boundaries, the integrity of class discussions and student interactions, and whether an American university has a responsibility to accommodate U.S. intelligence.”
 (Source)

-The Harvard faculty’s penchant for backing dictators like Shah of Iran (he was called for commencement and honorary degree in 1968) and others while manipulating government’s violent campaigns in other countries - like Vietnam for example, led to a situation in 1969.
+The Harvard faculty’s penchant for backing dictators like the Shah of Iran (he was called for commencement and an honorary degree in 1968) and others while manipulating the government’s violent campaigns in other countries - like Vietnam for example, led to a situation in 1969.
 Students were involved in anti-war protests and movement that was raging throughout the US.

 - John Adams (1791-1801),